yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web-based application focused on productivity and session management, possibly incorporating AI capabilities.
-It includes a user login system, a timer interface, and features for viewing history and summaries of sessions.
-The presence of `gemini.js` suggests integration with an AI service for tasks like summarization, likely applied to user activities recorded by the timer.
-The backend, served by `index.js`, handles user authentication and serves the various frontend pages.
+This project is a web application designed to provide users with productivity tools and an AI-powered content summarizer.
+It features a multi-page frontend accessible via `index.html`, `login.html`, `timer.html`, `summarize.html`, `history.html`, and `about.html`.
+Key functionalities include user authentication through a `/login` endpoint, a dedicated timer with an alarm, and content summarization, strongly suggested by the presence of `gemini.js`, indicating integration with the Google Gemini AI model.
+The backend, handled by `index.js`, serves these pages and provides necessary API interactions, while `script.js` manages client-side behaviors and `style.css` defines the visual presentation.

 ---